 1. Keep your hands off of it!
 Not only are your hands dirty but playing with a new piercing may cause it to rip or keliod.
 The only time you need to touch your piercing is when you clean it – be sure to wash your hands before doing so.
 Also, don’t let anyone else touch, kiss, or lick the piercing until healed.

 2. One of the most important factors for a successful healing piercing, is DO NOT SLEEP ON IT.
 This will prolong healing and cause irritation bumps.
 If you do sleep on it, then try and reduce putting pressure on it.
 Use travel pillows, your elbow crook, or cup with hand to protect your ear.

-11. For oral piercings: Take Ibuprofen (as directed) to help minimize swelling.
-Sucking on ice chips may also help.
+12. Take Ibuprofen (as directed) to help minimize swelling.
+For oral piercings, sucking on ice chips may also help.
 Some people swell more that others.
 If you start to over swell please come up to be switched into a longer piece of jewelry.

 The client shall consult a health care practitioner at the first signs of infection or an allergic reaction, and report and diagnosed infection, allergic reaction, or adverse reaction resulting from the body piercing to the artist and the Texas Department of Health, Drugs, and Medical Devices Division at 1-888-839-6676.